Planning “the talk”: The importance of establishing open communication with your teen

-Here are good strategies to help you have “the talk” with your child:
+Here are a few good communication strategies to help you initiate "the talk" with your son or daughter:

 - Look in the Mirror- before approaching your teen, take a good look at yourself (maybe even literally).
 Are you approachable today?
 Would you want to talk to you?
 Always keep in mind that the way we respond to, or address, our teenagers will determine if they will come to us for answers and advice in the future.
 This may take some practice, and that’s ok!
 No one is expecting perfection.